Skip to main content

 Recruiters

 Get the frontline team involved as recruiters.
-Have these and other team members “recruit” people to the referral program during 1-on-1 interactions:
+Train these and other team members to “recruit” people to the referral program during 1-on-1 interactions:

 • Sales reps